‘Responding to new challenges and opportunities’

 - Edward Argar MP – UK Government Minister of State for Health

 - Prerana Issar – Chief People Officer, NHS England & NHS Improvement

 - Chris Hopson – Chief Executive of NHS Providers

 - Daren Mochrie QAM – Chief Executive, North West Ambulance Services and Chair of AACE

 - Martin Houghton-Brown – Chief Executive of St John Ambulance, Priory of England & the Islands of the Order of St John

 - Professor Anton Emanuel – senior clinical lead for the NHS’s workforce race equality standard (WRES) programme

 - Roger Davidson – Director, System Transformation, NHS England and NHS Improvement

-Due to the continued importance of recognising outstanding service across the UK ambulance sector, AACE will also use the new online format to highlight some exceptional individuals at conference by featuring the work of their deserved ALF Award winners.
+Due to the continued importance of recognising outstanding service across the UK ambulance sector, AACE also used the new online format to highlight some exceptional ambulance individuals by featuring the work of their deserved ALF Award winners.

-The 2021 ALF Conference is kindly supported by:
+The 2021 ALF Conference was kindly supported by: